pemami4911/pemami4911.github.io/_posts/2016-08-11-Coop-Inverse-RL.markdown

 ## Further Notes

 CIRL can be formulated as a dec-POMDP, and reduced to a single-agent POMDP.
-Dec-POMDP's are NEXP-complete (computational complexity that is doubly exponential); single-agent POMDPs have established methods for finding approximating solutions.
+The authors solved a 2D navigation task with CIRL to demonstrate the inferiority of having the human follow a "demonstration-by-expert" policy as opposed to a "best-response" policy.

 In the experiments, the authors used regret as a performance measure for learning the reward function with respect to a fully-observed setting where the robot knows the ground truth of the hidden reward function.
 Another performance measure used is the KL-divergence between the max-entropy trajectory distributions induced by the estimate of the reward parameters and the ground truth parameters.
 Finally,